tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 # Templates and Media Files {#chapter-templates-static}
 In this chapter, we'll be introducing the Django template engine, as well as showing you how to serve both *static* files and *media* files.
-Rather than crafting each page, we can use templates to provide the skeleton structure of the page, and then in the view, we can provide the template with the necessary data to render that page.
-To incorporate JavaScript and CSS -- along with images and other media content -- we will use the machinery provided by Django to include and dispatch such files to provide added functionality (in the case of JavaScript), or to provide styling to our pages.
+Rather than crafting each page by returning strings as our response, we can use *templates* to provide the skeleton structure of the page from a separate file.
+From the view that generates the response, we can provide the template with the necessary data to render that page in its entirety.
+To incorporate JavaScript and CSS (along with images and other media content) we will use the machinery provided by Django to include and dispatch such files to clients, which will in turn allow us to provide added functionality (in the case of JavaScript), or to provide styling to our pages.

 ## Using Templates
 Up until this point, we have only connected a URL mapping to a view.
 However, the Django framework is based around the *Model-View-Template* architecture.
 In this section, we will go through the mechanics of how *Templates* work with *Views*.
 In subsequent chapters, we will put these together with *Models*.